Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Related Work

-GNNs \citep{sperduti1997supervised,gori2005new,scarselli2008graph,wu2020comprehensive} are widely applied to handle non-Euclidean data like graphs.
-Recently, research interest has surged in dynamic graphs, which incorporate temporal information, as well as in heterogeneous graphs, which involve multiple node types or edge types.
-These types of graphs are more prevalent in practical scenarios and encapsulate more intricate information, compared to static homogeneous graphs, driving the formulation and refinement of diverse methodologies within the academic realm.
-The dynamic graph can be divided into multiple snapshots at different time points.
-Previous models like DGCN \citep{manessi2020dgcn}, Dysat \citep{sankar2020dysat}, and ROLAND \citep{you2022roland} typically encode the snapshots with static GCN as the structural encoder, followed by sequential models like Recurrent Neural Networks or Transformer Encoder.
-Moreover, certain models incorporate GCN into RNN models by configuring the parameters within RNN cells as GCN parameters \citep{pareja2020evolvegcn}.
-Within heterogeneous graphs, on one side, R-GCN serves as a prominent model with its separate message-passing architecture \citep{schlichtkrull2018rgcn}.
+GNNs \cite{sperduti1997supervised,gori2005new,scarselli2008graph,wu2020comprehensive} are widely applied to handle non-Euclidean data like graphs.
+Dynamic graphs incorporate temporal information, while heterogeneous graphs involve multiple types of nodes or edges.
+Dynamic graphs can be divided into snapshots at different time points.
+Previous models like DGCN \cite{manessi2020dgcn}, Dysat \cite{sankar2020dysat}, and ROLAND \cite{you2022roland} typically encode the snapshots with static GCN(s) as the structural encoder, followed by sequential models like RNN or Transformer Encoder.
+In heterogeneous graphs, R-GCN serves as a prominent model \cite{schlichtkrull2018rgcn}.
 It conducts independent message passing within different relations and aggregates them to update node representations.
-On the other side, the relation-learning method transforms heterogeneous graphs into homogeneous ones, while retaining node and edge type indicators to preserve heterogeneous information \citep{hu2020hgt, you2022roland}.
-An example of this technique is HGT \citep{hu2020hgt}, which utilizes multi-head attention modules with specific parameters tailored to different node and edge types, effectively modeling the complexity of heterogeneous graphs.
-Our study proposes a Citation-aware GNN Encoder that effectively models both dynamic and heterogeneous graphs of target papers, which are constructed from the citation network.
+Our study proposes a Citation-aware GNN Encoder that effectively models both dynamic and heterogeneous graphs of target papers constructed from the citation network.
+It utilizes modified R-GCNs as structural encoders and a multi-layer transformer as the temporal encoder.
+Additionally, we incorporate bibliometric theory to model distinct features within the citation network.